On the images of the Galois representations attached to certain RAESDC automorphic representations of $\mbox{GL}_n(\mathbb{A}_{\mathbb{Q}})$: Study of the images I (geometric cases)

 \subsection{Reducible cases}

 Let $V$ be the space underlying $\overline{\rho}_\ell$.
-Suppose that $G_\ell$ corresponds to case i) of Aschbacher's classification, then $G_\ell$ stabilizes a proper non-zero totally singular or a non-degenerated subspace of $V$.
+Suppose that $G_\ell$ is a subgroup of a maximal subgroup in case i) of Aschbacher's classification, then $G_\ell$ stabilizes a proper non-zero totally singular or a non-degenerate subspace of $V$.
 Therefore $G_\ell$ does not act irreducibly on $V$.
 But, according to Lemma \ref{irred}, if $\ell \neq p,q$, $G_\ell$ acts irreducibly on $V$.
-Hence, if we assume $\ell$ different from $p$ and $q$, the reducible case cannot happen.
+Hence, if we assume $\ell$ different from $p$ and $q$, $\overline{\rho}_\ell$ cannot be reducible.